andreaskoher/Covid19Survey/README.md

 # prerequisites

-The implementation has been tested on *Julia 1.6*.
+The implementation has been tested on *Ubuntu 22.04.1* LTS and *Julia 1.6*.
 After starting Julia, please change to the project directory, enter the `pgk>` environment by pressing `]`, activate the project and instantiate to download the correct dependencies:

 ```
 julia> cd("path/to/Covid19Survey")